Total distance: 5.42 miles

 Difficulty level(s): easy

-This scenic trail follows a railroad bed south from the Village of Freeville to the Village of Dryden and then continues south to Dryden Lake and beyond to Pervis Rd.
-Benches every 1/2 mile provide rest stops with interpretive signs marking natural and historical features.
-Dryden Lake Park provides rest rooms, fishing and picnic shelters.
+Presently, the trail is open along two main sections.
+The eastern section connects the Village of Freeville to the Village of Dryden, and then continues south to Dryden Lake and beyond to Pervis Road where it connects to the Finger Lakes Trail.
+Benches every half mile provide rest stops and interpretive signs mark natural and historical features.
+Dryden Lake Park provides rest rooms, fishing, and picnic shelters.
 The trail also passes through Cornell Botanic Gardens Pervis Road Wetlands Natural Area, which contains active beaver dams and various wetland habitats, making it an ideal site for wildlife viewing, particularly for migrant and wetland birds.
+The western section’s terminus is currently at Route 13 and runs towards Game Farm Road.
+Here it crosses two refurbished historic railroad trestles before meeting the paved East Ithaca Recreation Way, which leads to the Cornell University Campus and Ithaca.

 Latitude: 42.447116